dboddie-canonical-work/disgorged-docs/basic-snapcraft-yaml-example.rst

 The build definition stanza comprises the apps and parts section of the snapcraft.yaml.
 These two sections describe how the application is going to be built, what sources and options will be used, and what permissions it will have to run (in relation to the snap’s security confinement).

--  The `parts <adding-parts.md>`__ section defines all the sources that will be used to build the applications inside the snaps.
+-  The :ref:`parts <adding-parts>` section defines all the sources that will be used to build the applications inside the snaps.
--  The `apps <snapcraft-app-and-service-metadata.md>`__ section defines the command path for each application (how it will be run), optional parameters, as well as the list of permissions (plugs to interfaces) that will be granted to the application at runtime.
+-  The :ref:`apps <snapcraft-app-and-service-metadata>` section defines the command path for each application (how it will be run), optional parameters, as well as the list of permissions (plugs to interfaces) that will be granted to the application at runtime.

 The parts definition
 --------------------